bloodorangeio/distribution-spec/spec.md

 The **Open Container Initiative Distribution Specification** (a.k.a.
 "OCI Distribution Spec") defines an API protocol to facilitate and standardize the distribution of content.

 While this specification is designed to be agnostic to content types, much of it is centered around the distribution of container images.
-Many of the concepts here, such as "manifests" and "digests", are originally defined in the [Open Container Initiative Image Format Specification]() (a.k.a.
+Many of the concepts here, such as "manifests" and "digests", are originally defined in the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec) (a.k.a.
 "OCI Image Spec"), and the OCI Image is considered to be the primary supported artifact type.

-For guidance on how to apply this specification to a other artifact types, please see the [Open Container Initiative Artifact Authors Guide](https://github.com/opencontainers/artifacts/blob/master/artifact-authors.md) (a.k.a.
+For guidance on how to apply this specification to other artifact types, please see the [Open Container Initiative Artifact Authors Guide](https://github.com/opencontainers/artifacts/blob/master/artifact-authors.md) (a.k.a.
 "OCI Artifacts").

 ### Historical Context